hsamrach/QAssfilt/README.md

 ```
 qassfilt -i /path/input_dir -o /path/output_dir --spades "--isolate --cov-cutoff auto"
 ```
+## Resume function
+QAssfilt is resumable by simply retyping the previous command that was interrupted.
+The resume mechanism works by scanning the last log file containing the sample_ID and step information to determine where to restart.
+It then checks whether the final output file exists.
+If it does, Qassfilt proceeds to the next step; if not, it reruns the current step recorded in the log file.
 # Dependencies
 QAssfilt uses the following dependency tools:
 - [fastp](https://github.com/OpenGene/fastp)